 If you aren’t much of a tea drinker or thinking that it might be hard to get your child to drink the tea then consider making a tincture from cornsilk.
 Simply fill a jar 2/3 of the way full with fresh corn silk and top with vodka.
 Cover and let sit for 4 weeks shaking frequently.
 If you happen to be reading this post and the growing season for corn is over then you can grab a premade tincture here or dried Corn silk in bulk here.

 One way I sneak herbal teas into my kids diets is by using them in smoothies.
 You could add frozen strawberries, bananas and honey to the Corn silk tea and make a healthy smoothie!
 Read more on the smoothies we make here.

-There is some exciting research showing Corn silk can be used topically to reduce discoloration.
-According to the study the application of corn silk extract on faces with hyperpigmentation significantly reduced skin pigmentation without abnormal reactions.
-If you would like to test these results out at home I would suggest either infusing dried Corn silk into witch hazel to use as a toner or make a Corn silk infused oil.
+If you would like to test out Corn silk for your skin at home I would suggest either infusing dried Corn silk into witch hazel to use as a toner or making a Corn silk infused oil.
 In both recipes I would fill a jar halfway full with dried Corn silk and top with either witch hazel or jojoba oil.
 Place a cap on the jar and let sit for 4 weeks shaking frequently.